What is the Difference Between a Job and Career? (Career vs Job)

 Take on an Internship: While it doesn’t always seem to make sense, many entry-level careers require a certain amount of experience from applicants.
 One way you can do this is through internships in your career field.
 These internships often turn into full-time offers from the organization.

-What are some career vs job examples?
+What is some career vs. job examples?

 “The median number of years that employees have worked for their current employer is currently 4.1 years, according to an Economic News Release from the U.S. Bureau of Labor Statistics.”